-BNP Paribas is now actively involved in the 'EP4' revision process, notably focusing on the human rights (incl. indigenous people) and applicable standards aspects.

-BNP Paribas was one of the EPFIs that requested that the EP Association review the applicable standards in Designated Countries and we hope that our contribution to the above working groups will help convince the association to raise the bar in terms of applicable standards in such countries.
+BNP Paribas is now actively involved in the EP IV revision process, notably by participating in the working group of Social Impact and Human Rights.
+BNP Paribas was one of the EPFIs that requested that the EP Association review the applicable standards in Designated Countries.
+We will keep our endeavor to help the association to adopt stringent environmental and social standards in both Designated and Non-Designated Countries